Eruption of color is a rite of spring at Carlsbad’s Flower Fields

-The fields will be open from March 1 through mid-May.
-Tickets are $18 for adults, $9 for children.
+The fields opened March 1 and will welcome visitors through early May.
+Tickets are $22 for adults and $10 for children, plus service fees.
 Amy Ortega, a spokeswoman, said the best time to go is in April, when millions of flowers are blooming at once.
 “There really is nothing else like it,” she said.

 Below is a series of images from past blooms at the Flower Fields.